-The addition of ocean (and atmosphere) biogeochemistry gives you a coupled climate - carbon cycle model which was called CB-GOLDSTEIN in its non-modular, pre-GENIE incarnation.
-In addition to the GOLDSTEIN+sea-ice+EMBM flavor; genie_eb_go_gs, CB-GOLDSTEIN has an ocean biogeochemistry module called BIOGEM (for 'BIOGEochemistry Model'), a module to update and keep track of the atmospheric 'chemistry' (greenhouse gas concentration and isotopic composition) called ATCHEM ('ATmospheric CHEmistry Model'), and a coupler to exchange fluxes between ocean and atmosphere across the air-sea interface.
-The coupler also provides BIOGEM with information about the overlying atmospheric composition, and if required, can drive the EMBM with trace gas concentrations for calculating radiative forcing of climate.
+The addition of ocean (and atmosphere) biogeochemistry to C-GOLDSTEIN gives you a coupled climate - carbon cycle model which was called CB-GOLDSTEIN in its non-modular, pre-GENIE incarnation.
+CB-GOLDSTEIN has an ocean biogeochemistry module called BIOGEM (for 'BIOGEochemistry Model') and a module to update and keep track of the atmospheric 'chemistry' (greenhouse gas concentration and isotopic composition) called ATCHEM ('ATmospheric CHEmistry Model')5.
+A simple coupler also provides BIOGEM with information about the overlying atmospheric composition, and if required, can drive the EMBM with trace gas concentrations for calculating radiative forcing of climate.
 As well as indirect coupling via the atmosphere and EMBM, BIOGEM and GOLDSTEIN are directly coupled through the exchange of 3-D array information regarding the geochemical composition of the ocean.
-BIOGEM also makes copies of various key configuration parameters at start-up as well as paying attention to sea-ice extent etc, and provides these all as output (independently of GOLDSTEIN).
-The GENIE-1 flavor equivalent to CB-GOLDSTEIN is:
+BIOGEM also makes copies of various key configuration parameters at start-up as well as paying attention to seaice extent etc, and provides these all as output (independently of GOLDSTEIN).
+The flavor equivalent to CB-GOLDSTEIN is: